nenyeonyema/ecommerce-express-nodejs/README.md

 Other packages to be installed:
     a.
 Middleware: formidable
     b.
 Nodemailer and Zoho enables us to send emails
     c.
-Zod is a validation package to validate your request body.
+Zod or Joi is a validation package to validate your request body.

 Zod is a middleware between the request route and the validation